Wildfires in eastern Australia pose an 'unprecedented' threat

-Towns were evacuated and hundreds of residents told to flee on Friday as a record number of "unprecedented" emergency-level bushfires raged across two Australian states.
+Towns were evacuated and hundreds of residents told to flee Friday as a record number of "unprecedented" emergency-level bush fires raged across two Australian states.

-There are reports of people trapped inside of their homes with crews unable to reach them due to the strength of the fires.
+There are reports of people trapped inside their homes with crews unable to reach them due to the intensity of the fires.

-"If you are near these fires, your life is at risk and you need to take action to protect your life," the NSW RFS said in a Twitter post.
+"If you are near these fires, your life is at risk and you need to take action to protect your life," the fire service said in a Twitter post.

-Rob Rogers, the Executive Director Operations at the NSW Rural Fire Service tweeted Thursday night that the volume of emergency warning fires was "unprecedented."
+Rob Rogers, the executive director of operations at the fire service, tweeted Thursday night that the volume of emergency warning fires was "unprecedented."

 By early evening, the number of emergency-level fires had eased to 15 fires simultaneously burning and three fires at that same level burning in Queensland state to the north.

-High winds were fanning fires, turning the sky red in the mid-north coastal town of Port Macquarie, according to posts on social media.
+High winds were fanning the fires, turning the sky red in the coastal town of Port Macquarie, according to posts on social media.

 More than 1,000 firefighters and 70 aircraft had been deployed to battle the blaze.

-"It is a very volatile and very dangerous set of circumstances that we are experiencing right across these fire grounds in New South Wales," New South Wales Rural Fire Service Commissioner Shane Fitzsimmons said.
+"It is a very volatile and very dangerous set of circumstances that we are experiencing right across these fire grounds in New South Wales," fire service Commissioner Shane Fitzsimmons said.

 In Queensland, people in several towns including Cooroibah and Tewantin, with a combined population of around 6,500, were told to leave by the state's fire and emergency services.